markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 > **On the Job:** It's not uncommon for teams to spend many days or even weeks planning out a project before a single line of code is written.
 Drawing on a piece of paper may feel like a waste of time when we want to scratch that coding itch right away, but doing so ends up saving time and preventing potential problems in the long run.

 Keep your hand-drawn outline close by as we continue.
 If your outline doesn't 100% match with the code we end up writing, that's fine.
-There's always more than one way to build a web page!
+There's always more than one way to build a webpage!
 And for the remainder of this lesson, we won't fill in every container, just the higher-level, structural components.
 The smaller details will come in future lessons.

 We've discussed the `<div>` tag a little bit, so with that in mind, you may be tempted to reorganize your code to look like this: